Problems

 1. Float Revenue Capture

-As of 2025, total float revenue generated by stablecoin issuers worldwide has surpassed $10 billion annually, largely dominated by Tether (USDT) and Circle (USDC).
-These interest earnings are primarily derived from collateral reserves held in short-term government securities, money market instruments, bank deposits, and cash equivalents.
-However, the majority of this float revenue is internalized by stablecoin issuers, creating a structural disparity in economic benefits between issuers and end users.
+As of Q2 2026, annual float revenue (reserve yield) generated by stablecoin issuers has surpassed $10 billion, largely dominated by Tether and Circle.
+However, the majority of float revenue remains internalized, creating a structural disparity in economic benefits between issuers and end users.

 2. Supply Centricity

-Supply centricity refers to traditional yield distribution models employed by most stablecoin and yieldcoin projects, where float revenue-based yield or rewards are allocated to token holders, including liquid stakers, LPs, and lenders, i.e., supply-side market participants.
-As a result, borrowers on the demand side are structurally under-incentivized.
-When borrower incentives do exist, they are typically derived from endogenous and inflationary token emissions rather than sustainable stablecoin incentives funded by exogenous float revenue.
+Supply centricity refers to traditional yield distribution models employed by stablecoin and yieldcoin projects, where float revenue-funded yield or rewards are allocated to token holders, stakers, liquidity providers (LPs), and lenders, i.e., supply-side market participants.
+As a result, borrowers are structurally under-incentivized on the demand side.

 3. Capital Inefficiency

-- Borrower demand is concentrated in non-yielding stablecoins, reinforcing a structural separation between assets used for yield capture and assets used for credit transmission.
+- Borrowing demand remains concentrated in non-yielding stablecoins, reinforcing a structural separation between assets used for yield generation and those used for credit intermediation.

 Solution

-dTRINITY addresses the above structural problems through a novel design: using idle yieldcoins as collateral reserves to issue a demand-centric and borrower-friendly stablecoin.
-Float revenue is then externalized to the stablecoinโs borrowers as interest rebates (subsidies), rather than solely as yield to supply-side market participants.
+dTRINITY addresses these structural inefficiencies through a novel design: using idle yieldcoins as reserve backing to issue a demand-centric, borrower-friendly stablecoin.
+Float revenue is then externalized as rebates to subsidize interest expenses, rather than as yield to the supply side.

-By subsidizing borrowing costs with float revenue, dTRINITY shifts the demand curve upward, structurally increasing credit demand even at higher gross interest rates.
-This moves the market toward a new equilibrium that unlocks greater utilization and yields.
-Borrowers are able to pay lenders more in gross interest while still benefiting from competitive net borrowing costs after subsidies, creating a win-win dynamic for both sides of the market.
+By subsidizing borrowing costs with float revenue, dTRINITY shifts the credit demand curve outward, increasing borrower activity even at higher gross interest rates.
+This moves the market toward a new equilibrium with higher utilization and lending yields.
+Borrowers can pay lenders more in gross interest while still benefiting from competitive net borrowing costs, creating a positive-sum outcome for both sides of the market.